 Good walking shoes are critical.
 This program features many included tours that follow steep, unpaved or cobbled routes; and even an average day of light sightseeing or shopping can put great demands on your feet.
 Supportive, waterproof sports shoes are ideal for daytime shore excursions.
 If you prefer more ankle support, take light hiking boots.
 Bring five to seven pairs of socks.
 In case you get caught in the rain, we suggest you bring an extra pair of walking shoes, and rain boots or galoshes.
-Aboard ship, you'll want non-slip shoes with rubber soles.
-In addition to your waterproof snow boots or galoshes, bring a pair of comfortable walking shoes that you can wear if the weather conditions do not include snow or rain.
-Aboard ship, you'll want to wear non-slip shoes with rubber soles.
+Aboard ship, you'll want flat, non-slip shoes with rubber soles.